TAHJones/qc-metrics-analyser/README.md

 In order to deploy this project you must first set up an account at [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
 Click [here](https://docs.atlas.mongodb.com/) for instructions on how to set up able Mongo Atlas account.

-## How to deploy project using Gitpod
+## How to Deploy Project Using Gitpod

 1. Navigate to the github repository located at https://github.com/TAHJones/qc-metrics-analyser.